HomeGuidesAPI ReferenceChangelog

 }

-). - Even though we're setting a special rate for the customer's supply, they still have to pay the t-and-d costs to actually get the energy to their home.
-This person is a residential customer in Pennsylvania, so they're on the "PD" tariff in PECO territory, which has a
+• Even though we're setting a special rate for the customer's supply, they still have to pay the T-and-D costs to get the energy to their home.
+This person is a residential customer in Pennsylvania, so they're on the "PD" tariff in PECO territory, which has a masterTariffId of 122972.

 Once we've set up the account's tariff in this way, all of their charges for energy consumption will now be at the $0.05 per kWh rate that we specified, rather than whatever was on our original PECO tariff.

-Setting a Contracted Rate in a Savings Analysis
+Set a contracted rate in a Savings Analysis

-Switch customers also have the option to set their contracted rate or rates in the Savings Analysis call.
-You must first complete steps 1-4 in the Forecasted Savings Tutorial, then the example below can be applied to step 5 Run a Savings Analysis.
+Switch customers also have the option to set their contracted rate or rates in the Savings Analysis call directly.
+First complete steps 1-4 in the Forecasting Savings tutorial, then apply the example below to step 5, Run a Savings Analysis.

 POST /rest/v1/accounts/analysis